-On an Oculus headset, hold down the Oculus button on your right hand controller for 3 seconds to make your current position the new center of your play space.
+On a Meta headset, hold down the Meta button on your right-hand controller for 3 seconds to make your current position the new center of your play space.

-In the SteamVR dashboard, there is a person with a circle around them in the bottom right corner.
-When you press button, you’ll be given 3 seconds to reorientate yourself.
+In the SteamVR dashboard, a person has a circle around them in the bottom right corner.
+When you press the button, you’ll be given 3 seconds to reorientate yourself.

 Enable Unknown Sources

 All VR headsets prevent you from installing apps from unknown sources by default.
 However, this will prevent you from accessing and editing key files on your headset.
-If you ever want to try out a beta game or anything outside of the official game stores, you’ll be stuck.
+You’ll be stuck if you ever want to try out a beta game or anything outside of the official game stores.

 On an Oculus headset, enable unknown sources by navigating to Settings > General.

 On an HTC headset, allow the ability to install unknown apps by navigating to Settings > Apps > Three Dots > Configure Apps > Special App Access > Install Unknown Apps.